-There are many pieces in a job.
+There are many pieces to a job.
 Let’s imagine that you’re in a job that you love.
 You need to do a lot of chores daily.
 You need to take care of a lot of stuff.
 Now look closely.
-What do you like about your job that you say that you do what you love?
+What do you like about the job?
+You say you do what you love.
 Are you talking about everything you do?
-Most probably no!
-You’re talking about few things that you like to do.
+Most probably not!
+You’re talking about a few things that you like to do.
 And you don’t like to do the rest.
-As you believe that you do like few things/tasks in your job and you imagine that you cannot like other things better, you decide that you do what you love.
+As you believe that you do like a few things/tasks in your job and you imagine that you cannot like other things better, you decide to do what you love.

 - First, let’s talk about a teacher.
-Imagine that when we talk to the teacher, he says that he loves his job.
-When we ask why he loves his job he says – “I love teaching.
+Imagine that when we talk to the teacher, he says he loves his job.
+When we ask why he loves his job, he says – “I love teaching.
 It’s a great feeling seeing students getting big, getting empowered and feeling bigger than they are right now.”
-Now of course, he is doing what he loves.
+Now, of course, he is doing what he loves.
 But here’s the catch.
-If we ask him what are the other things he needs to do other than teaching students, he says – he needs to correct the papers, he needs to take care of some administrative stuffs and he also needs to attend meetings.
-If you pay heed you would see that when he said he loves his job he didn’t mention all the other stuffs he is doing along with teaching.
-He loves his job, because he loves teaching.
+If we ask him what the other things he needs to do other than teaching students are, he says – he needs to correct the papers, he needs to take care of some administrative stuff, and he also needs to attend meetings.
+If you pay attention, you will see that when he said he loves his job, he didn’t mention all the other stuff he is doing along with teaching.
+He loves his job because he loves teaching.

 - Second, let’s talk about a banker.
 She says that she loves her job.
 We ask her why she loves her job.
 She mentions that it’s a noble profession.
-She gets to serve the customers all the time and she feels special when customers keep coming back to her and praises her services.
-Now we ask the similar question to her.
-We ask her – “What do you do other than what you love?”
+She gets to serve the customers constantly, and she feels special when customers keep returning to her and praising her services.
+Now we ask a similar question to her.
+We ask her – “What do you do besides what you love?”
 She says – “I need to take care of the cash; I need to count the notes to check whether the amount deposited in the bank per day basis is proper; I also need to take to maintain the accounts when the accountant is absent and I also have to go to attend meetings to improve the customer service of the bank.
 Now, she does a lot of things.
-But while she mentions what she loves doing she only says she loves serving customers, not everything.
+But while she mentions what she loves doing, she only says she loves serving customers, not everything.

-When you think what you love, don’t just think that you only get to do what you love in the beginning.
-Because in the beginning, as you start out, you need to do a lot of other things that you may not like.
+When you think about what you love, don’t just think that you only get to do what you love initially.
+Because in the beginning, as you start, you need to do many other things you may not like.
 If you like to be a writer, you can’t only write.
-You need to knock doors of editors, you need to keep marketing your services, you need to take care of your websites and you also need to negotiate your rates on certain occasions.
+You need to knock doors of editors, you need to keep marketing your services, you need to take care of your websites, and you also need to negotiate your rates on certain occasions.

-So always keep in mind that doing what you love comes with a lot of price to pay.
-You only won’t do what you absolutely love doing.
+So always remember that doing what you love comes with a lot of price to pay.
+You only won’t do what you love doing.
 But you will also need to do some chores that you may not like.

 How to do what you love doing

 The best advice is often precise.
-We will talk about what exactly you need to do to transition yourself from not doing to doing what you love.
+We will discuss what you need to do to transition from not doing to doing what you love.

 Know what you love doing

 How would you know what you love doing?
-There’s simple formula.
+There’s a simple formula.
 You need to find a theme that you’re already following.
-There are certain things that attract you.
-The people who are writers, before they know they want to become writers, they love books, the smell, the libraries, the book shops, people talking about books and so on and so forth.
-For bankers, before they have become bankers, they loved cash, talking to people, taking care of themselves, mastering soft skills and reading books about finance.
+Certain things attract you.
+Before they know they want to become writers, the writers love books, the smell, the libraries, the book shops, people talking about books, and so on and so forth.
+Bankers mastered soft skills and reading books about finance.
 From the above examples, you may think that we’re suggesting everyone who has become something has found a theme beforehand.
 No. Many didn’t.
-But if they didn’t that means they’re still doing things they’re not born to do.
+But if they didn’t, they’re still doing things they’re not born to do.

 Your job is to make a list of things you love.
 Make a list.
 Doesn’t matter how long!
-Write down 10, 20, 30.
-Now find that whether there is common thread between all the items.
-If you can find that common thread excellent.
-Otherwise keep digging.
-For some this exercise takes few hours and for some few days, even months.
+Write down 10, 20, and 30.
+Now find whether there is a common thread between all the items.
+If you can find that common thread, excellent.
+Otherwise, keep digging.
+For some, this exercise takes a few hours, and for some few days, even months.
 Don’t go to the next step until you find out the theme of your life.

 Make an action plan

 At this stage, the first emotion is an overwhelming feeling.
-You are happy and at the same time you don’t have slightest idea how you would do what you love.
+You are happy, but you don’t know how you would do what you love.
 Making an action plan at this stage is difficult, we know.

 But it’s mandatory.

-If you want to be a painter or a speaker, find out what the professional painters and speakers do.
+If you want to be a painter or a speaker, find out what professional painters and speakers do.
 Then emulate them.
 Ask yourself – “What would be the first step I can take to start doing what I love?”
 The first step can often be as simple as buying the things you need to practice.
-For example, if you want to be a painter, you can buy art papers, painting colours, pencils, eraser, rubber, brushes and palate.
+For example, if you want to be a painter, you can buy art papers, painting colors, pencils, erasers, rubber, brushes, and palate.

 As you have a vague idea about what to do, write a vague plan if you can’t make a concrete plan for your future.
 A vague plan about what you love doing is better than no plan at all.
 Just write things that come to your mind and then let the rest go.

 This is the best advice you can ever get if you want to do what you love.
 Many people don’t start.
 The author Steven Pressfield calls it “resistance”.
-People when they’re on the verge of making a shift, they often experience tremendous fear.
+When people are on the verge of shifting, they often experience tremendous fear.
 It’s a good sign.
 If you fear, it means that you’re pursuing the right thing.
 If not, you may give it a thought.

-To start, you need to work on the resistances.
+To start, you need to work on the resistance.

-First you need to take care of the physical resistances.
-Suppose you want to be a speaker and your environment is always filled with things that you don’t have a place to practice.
+First, you need to take care of the physical resistances.
+Suppose you want to be a speaker, and your environment is always filled with things you don’t have a place to practice.
 Take care of the things that are hindering you from starting.
 Clear out the clutter.
-Or find some place where you can find a corner and practice speaking.
+Or find someplace where you can find a corner and practice speaking.

 Thus decide what you would do and just start.
-Once you start don’t stop.
-In the next section, we will talk about a strategy which will help you become a pro at doing what you love.
+Once you start, don’t stop.
+The next section will discuss a strategy to help you become a pro at doing what you love.

 Action strategy to get started as a pro

 No, you will not become a pro overnight.
-But if you use this strategy you will eventually become a pro and would be able to do what you love doing full time.
+But if you use this strategy, you will eventually become a pro and will be able to do what you love doing full-time.

-Here’s the strategy – start a part time venture in doing what you love.
+Here’s the strategy – start a part-time venture doing what you love.

 No. You don’t need to do it right now.
 But it should be your first goal if you have just started doing what you love.

-If you feel too overwhelmed, give yourself a deadline, maybe a month or two to decide when you would go out and search for clients/ freelance work/ part time jobs.
-No matter what you love doing, you need to ask yourself two simple questions before you can do it part time.
+If you feel overwhelmed, give yourself a deadline, maybe a month or two, to decide when to search for clients/ freelance work/part-time jobs.
+No matter what you love doing, you need to ask yourself two simple questions before you can do it part-time.

-- Is what you love doing is being done by other people whom you know?
+- Next, What do you love doing being done by other people whom you know?

-If answer to both of these questions is ‘yes’, you can go ahead and taste the water!
-If one of the answers is ‘no’, go ahead and do your search about the same.
-If you believe what you love doing isn’t scalable, is there anyway which you can discover to make it scalable?
-If you don’t find anyone you know who do what you love doing, search in the net.
+If the answer to both questions is ‘yes’, you can taste the water!
+In case, If one of the answers is ‘no’, search about the same.
+If you believe what you love doing isn’t scalable, can you discover any way to make it scalable?
+If you don’t find anyone you know who do what you love doing, search on the net.
 There can be someone you may not know, but you can eventually know once you begin your search.

-Part time gig is important for you to see that whether what you love doing is a reality or just an illusion.
+A part-time gig is important to see whether what you love doing is a reality or just an illusion.
 Maybe what you love doing can be pursued as a hobby and not as a job or a profession.

 You would agree that all the skills don’t pay well.
 We get paid by the value we bring into the market place and not all skills are able to generate such kinds of value.
-If you can tweak and create something that will earn you a living, good enough; but you need to realize that everything you love doesn’t need to be your profession!
-You can still do them and enjoy instead of trying to make it scalable.
+If you can tweak and create something that will earn you a living, that is good enough; but you need to realize that everything you love doesn’t need to be your profession!
+You can still do and enjoy them instead of trying to make them scalable.

-Find out whether what you love doing can be a great skill which creates greater value in the market place.
+Find out whether what you love doing can be a great skill that creates greater value in the marketplace.
 If not, practice it as a hobby.

 Doing what you love is a blessing.
 If you find it, it would also be a boon for you.
-But never think that once you find what you love, you don’t need to work a day.
+But never think that you don’t need to work a day once you find what you love.
 It’s a misconception.
 Rather once you find what you love, you need to work much harder than you ever do in your current job.
 It’s not easy to do what you love.
 But in this era of technology and opportunity, there’s no reason why you can’t find and do what you love.
 Just start searching.
-Maybe what you love doing is waiting for you to find it as author Mark Victor Hansen says – “What you want wants you!”
+Maybe what you love doing is waiting for you to find it.
+As author Mark Victor Hansen says – “What you want wants you!”